Stocks and Broths: The Foundation for Great Cooking

 Stocks are one of the most important foundations for cooking.
 Think of it as support beams for the house of culinary.
 Let’s explore the different types of stocks to see what we can learn.

 A white stock has a light golden color that is clear and mild in flavor.
 White stocks are typically used as bases in soups and as a substitute for water (Pilafs, for example).
 They can remain relatively colorless if colorless vegetables are used (a white mirepoix for example).
 Chicken stock/white stock tends to have less gelatin content than brown/beef stock so thickening by reduction does not produce the results one would see from a brown stock.

 The uses for brown stock are usually reserved for darker dishes such as beef gravies, stews, and jus’.
-It is also the base for making demi-glace, espagnole and, the ultimate in decadence, glace de viande which are used in the production of the most advanced sauces.
+It is also the base for making demi-glace, Espagnole and, the ultimate in decadence, glace de viande which are used in the production of the most advanced sauces.
 Developing your own brand of brown stock (Or any stock) is vital to your success as a cook.

 Chowders are a great use for stocks, as well as a poaching liquid for other fish.
-A Fish stock is clear with a pronounced fish flavor and very light body.
+Fish stock is clear with a pronounced fish flavor and very light body.
 There is a variation to the fish stock called a fumet.
 A fumet is a fish stock that has white wine added to it.
 A fumet is strongly flavored and aromatic.
 Reducing a fumet by half results in an essence.

-Fish bones should be washed before use but never blanched as will lose flavor.
+Fishbones should be washed before use but never blanched as will lose flavor.
 Due to the short cooking time, mirepoix or other vegetables should be cut small and sweated to encourage flavor extraction.

-A vegetable stock is just as the name implies.
+Vegetable stock is just as the name implies.
 It is a low-cost vegetarian stock used in soups with no meat, or as a flavor enhancer in place of water.
 A good vegetable stock should be clear and light-colored.
 There is no gelatin content due to no animal products used.
 Vegetable stock can be used in place of many meat-based stock recipes.

 A court bouillon is an acidic cooking liquid that is not actually a stock.
-It is prepared in the same manner as a stock, so we will cover it in this section.
+It is prepared in the same manner as stock, so we will cover it in this section.
 A court bouillon is usually water with wine or vinegar, where vegetables and seasonings have been simmered to extract their flavors.
 It is excellent for poaching foods such as fish and shellfish.
 A court bouillon is best when it is prepared fresh.

 We will only cover sauces briefly at this stage, as there is so much to learn about them in later articles.
 Sauces are generally derived from stocks and are thick, rich and full of flavor.
-There are 5 different sauces that we call the Mother sauces.
+There are 5 different sauces that we call Mother sauces.

 These five sauces are easy to remember by thinking of them as colors.
 White, Blonde, Brown, Red & Yellow, respectively.
 We’ll touch base on this topic later, where we get in-depth on sauce-making!